 Photo Credit: Shanquella Robinson (Facebook)

-Before her interview with The Independent, Salamondra thanked Black social media users for bringing Shanquella's death to surface.
+Robinson's mother, Salamondra Robinson, has recently thanked Black social media users for bringing Robinson's death to surface.

 “I never thought she wouldn’t get justice because we were going to try to go all the way,” Salamondra told NBC News.
 “But I appreciate everything that everybody’s done, however you’ve played a part in it.”